jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 Decide for yourself:
 Do you want detailed `<param>` tags for everything, or just the essentials?
 Sometimes, focusing on the main description is more practical.

-#### Misc Tip:

-- [ ] Syntax coloring in doc comments.
-- [ ] Using structs

-### ~ For Social post
+#### ~ For Social Post

 Hi there developers!
 And hello to you normal people too.
 Another technical update (again).
+Ever opened a file and thought: "Where’s the code?
+Oh, buried in the middle of all these comments."

-This time I want to talk about "doc-only members" - a technique to improve code documentation.
+This time I want to talk about "doc-only members": a pattern to improve code documentation.

-I had way too much to say about these, so I put together an article with the details.
+I had way too much to say about it, so I put together an article with all the details.

 👉 XML Doc Comments: `[ TODO: Link ]`

-### ~ Snippets
+#### ~ Snippets

 You can check your documentation in the Object Browser and see it all in one place.

-Ever opened a file and thought: “Where’s the code?
-Oh, buried in the middle of all these comments.”

 This is all fine and well, but our code may still feel cluttered with all those comments, because eventually, they've got to live somewhere.